albertintech/apai/docs/judiciary/fjbaa/chilton-framework-evaluation.md

 Chilton et al. note that proposals using senior status for term-limited justices raise questions about what role former active justices should play.
 The Act's three-phase career structure provides the most comprehensive answer in the literature.

 Senior Justices under the Act retain full Article III protections, life tenure, and full compensation.
-They may continue hearing cases, sit on circuit courts by designation, serve on the Ethics Review Panel, participate in vacancy coverage rotation, or decline discretionary assignments without penalty.
+They may continue hearing cases, sit on circuit courts by designation, serve on the Ethics Review Panel (when not currently assigned to vacancy coverage rotation), participate in vacancy coverage rotation, or decline discretionary assignments without penalty.
 The transition to Senior Justice status is a change in duty assignment, not in tenure -- the constitutional distinction at the heart of the Amar framework that provides the Act's statutory basis.

 Regarding the final-period problem that Chilton et al. identify -- the concern that justices nearing the end of their terms may adjust their behavior in anticipation of future employment -- the Act's structure provides some mitigation.
 First, the twelve-year active service period means justices transition at a relatively advanced age (assuming appointment in their fifties or early sixties, they transition in their late sixties or seventies).
 As Oliver observes, at these ages many justices are unlikely to have ambitious post-Court career plans.
 Second, the transition to Senior Justice status rather than full departure reduces the sharpness of the "final period" -- justices are not leaving the judiciary entirely but moving to a different role within it.
 Third, the Co-Chief Justice phase (years eleven and twelve) provides an affirmative institutional role during the final period, potentially reducing the temptation to signal to future employers through voting behavior.